PennockTech/pt-gnupg-builds/README.md

 I use a Pennock Tech email address and `pt` for `PKG_VERSIONEXT`.

+You will almost certainly want to change values in `confs/deploy.sh`; if you instead export `PT_SKIP_DEPLOY=true` in environ before building, then you can build packages without trying to put them live on the repo server.

 ```console
 % vagrant status
 ## see list of machines, typically named for OS